davidgriesel/03_streaming_service_database_queries/README.md

 ### 3. Rental Return Behaviour
-Although each film was assigned a fixed rental term between 3 and 7 days, actual return behaviour showed little variation, ranging from same-day returns to as long as 10 days, with an average of 5 days.
+While each film was assigned a fixed rental term between 3 and 7 days, actual return behaviour showed little variation, ranging from same-day returns to as long as 10 days, with an average of 5 days.
 Most returns were evenly distributed between 1 and 9 days regardless of the assigned duration, with notably fewer same-day and 10-day returns, suggesting that assigned terms had limited influence on actual return behaviour.
 <br><br>

 <table>